svenbernhardt/kong-simple-demo/README.md

 docker-compose -f docker-compose-kong-oss.yml up -d
 ```

-## Configure and use Konga Admin UI for Kong OSS Gateway
+## Tutorial: Configure and use Konga Admin UI for Kong OSS Gateway

 When starting Docker Compose, Konga Admin UI (a Open Source Admin UI for Kong) is also deployed.
 Once started, Konga is reachable using the following URL: